-59. To sustain a more focused approach to project planning and implementation, the MTPP will accompany CAREC 2020 and will be updated every year.
-The MTPP will put into action the operational priorities needed to achieve the two strategic objectives of CAREC 2020.
-The idea behind the MTPP is to focus on preparing priority projects for implementation within the first five years of CAREC 2020.
-This means that the projects in the MTPP must have a well-developed concept, supported by a concrete financing and implementation plan.
-For projects to be included in the MTPP, they must be reflected in the respective member country's national development plan.
+To sustain a more focused approach to project planning and implementation, the MTPP will accompany CAREC 2020 and will be updated every year.
+The MTPP will put into action the operational priorities needed to achieve the two strategic objectives of CAREC 2020, by focusing on preparation of priority projects for implementation within the first 5 years of CAREC 2020.
+This means that the projects in the MTPP must have a well-developed concept, and be supported by a concrete financing and implementation plan.
+Projects included in the MTPP must be reflected in the respective member country's national development plan.

-60. The initial MTPP (Annex C) reflects the criteria included in the sector strategies and action plans and the priorities of the sector coordinating committees to date.
-Future projects to be included will be based on updated sector strategies and action plans, and agreements reached by the sector coordinating committees and guided by the MIs.
+The initial MTPP, which will be formulated by the sector coordinating committees, is expected to reflect the criteria included in the sector strategies and action plans and their priorities to date.
+Future projects to be included will be based on updated sector strategies and action plans, and agreements reached by the sector coordinating committees and guided by the multilateral institutions.
 The CAREC Secretariat will maintain the database for the MTPP.

-61. The sectoral committees will monitor and evaluate ongoing projects.
+The sector committees will monitor and evaluate ongoing projects.
 Based on their reviews, updates of the MTPP will be formulated and recommendations submitted to the SOM.
-The SOM in turn, will regularly review the MTPP updates and ensure coherence across the sectors, as well as consistency with CAREC 2020's strategic objectives.
+The SOM in turn, will regularly review MTPP updates and ensure coherence across the sectors, as well as consistency with CAREC 2020's strategic objectives.
 The SOM will make appropriate recommendations to the Ministerial Conference.
-The NFPs will help ensure that regional investment projects in the first 2-3 years of the MTPP are consistent with the respective national development plans.
+The NFPs will help ensure that regional investment projects in the first 2-3 years of the MTPP are consistent with respective national development plans.